Adobe Target is Adobe’s optimisation solution hosted within the Adobe Experience Cloud platform.

-Adobe Target has in built reporting capabilities to track the performance of each A/B test.
+Alongside its leading Test and Target features, the platform has in-built reporting capabilities to track the performance of each A/B test.
 Goals are split into three measures:

 A primary goal is set for each A/B test which is used in the auto-allocate traffic allocation mentioned above (if selected).
 Multiple additional metrics can also be added.

 An example of a primary goal could be:

 When planning A/B tests, it’s important to avoid conflicts between multiple tests, and it’s worth considering any upcoming events or compaigns that could impact the measurement of success of each test.

 How long an Adobe Target A/B test should run for varies depending on the number of experiences included in that test, the traffic volume and the type of allocation.
 In general, lower traffic volumes or tests with more than two experiences, usually require longer test durations.